How can we help?Read this Important Information

 Icon expand How do I know if the property I'm buying is worth the money?

-Before we issue you with a written mortgage offer we’ll always complete a valuation of the property for our own purposes which will provided an estimated value and we will share that with you.
+We’ll always complete a valuation of the property for our own purposes which will provided an estimated value and we will share that with you.
 It will take into consideration the general condition of the property, look for any major faults in accessible parts of the building that may affect the value or indeed or any urgent problems that need inspecting by a specialist.
 The valuation may contain COVID related limitations at this time, but it is always open to you to get your own valuation of the property for added comfort in that regard.

 Icon expand Do I always need to take out a life cover with a mortgage?